vikas-appdev/Suivix/README.md

 ## Installation

+You can add Suivix to your server by clicking on this link: https://suivix.xyz/invite.

+## Setup

 Download this code and launch it with **nodejs**.
 You must put your bot informations in the **config/app.json** file, or the bot will not work.

 ```bash